ChooseWhy Choose This Program?

 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in business management.

-Students can find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.
+Students can find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.
 Additionally, frequent guest lecturers from the field can also help students arrange internships.

 interested in arranging an internship in mathematics or computer science should contact

 Major & Career Exploration

 Read My Story